For decades, communities have been legally required to stop stormwater pollution from entering Puget Sound.

 All permittees must implement a Stormwater Management Program and take certain steps to protect their communities from stormwater pollution.
 Permittees must map their stormwater infrastructure, report known pollution issues to Ecology and fix those problems, engage in stormwater planning projects, perform education and outreach to communities about stormwater, and inspect businesses to stop illicit discharges to the storm sewer system.

-Special protections are required for water bodies that are polluted and have a pollution plan in place.
+Special protections are required for polluted water bodies that have a pollution plan in place.
 Permittees are also required to use green infrastructure to treat and control stormwater pollution.

 Tracking Structural Stormwater Controls